Dealing With a Partner With Depression and Sleep Apnea

 It this situation is better to allow you some time to grieve before you can let go of those years and get on with your life.

-Just remember that your are not alone in having problems with sleep apnea and depression.
 It may help to talk with others who have been through similar experiences.
-Attend to group meetings and forums to find people who were in the same situation.
+Try to attend to group meetings and forums to find people who were in the same situation.